AngeloMonteleone/ML-evolution-modeling/README.md

 # ML-evolution-modeling
 This repository is meant to showcase my Bachelor's Thesis _Machine Learning Modeling of the Microstructural Evolution of Strained Materials_.
 Machine Learning (ML) methods were employed to achieve first and foremost the extraction of a parameter characterizing the evolution of a system from a sequence of snapshots and here I present a synthesis of my work.
+The relevant code I wrote, is included in the folder _Data analysis_ and is based on the **CRANE code**, which was developed my co-supervisor.
+It can be found [here](https://github.com/dlanzo/CRANE).

+Every time that I refer to the "code", the "model" or similar appelatives I intend the models which are produced by the use of the CRANE code on a suitable dataset.

 ## Physics of Spinodal Decomposition
 A binary alloy at constant pressure and temperature may exhibit spontaneous phase separation through spinodal decomposition under a certain threshold temperature.
 This happens because the system tends to minimize Gibbs free energy, which is constituted by two terms: an entropic term, which favours the mixing and an enthalpic term, which may push towards separation, depending on the components of the system.
 When this happens some regions of space will be characterized by the prevalence of one of the two atomic species, whereas others by the lack thereof.